Questions about gifts

 Our partner nonprofit agencies will begin gift pick-up from the Family Giving Tree warehouse on December 15.
 Although we cannot guarantee that gifts donated after this date will go directly to the child listed on the card, we will ensure all donated gifts go to children on our waiting list.
 Should you find yourself with late donations, please do drop off those gifts at Family Giving Tree's Holiday Wish Drive warehouse through December 23.
 Please review the calendar for warehouse hours.

 What if I cannot find the requested gift?

 We have worked hard to ensure all wishes can be found easily and are both price & age-appropriate.
-If you find that an exact match of the primary wish listed can not be located, please look at the secondary or alternative wish listed.
+If you find that an exact match of the primary wish, please look at the secondary or alternative wish that is listed.
 If you are unable to find either, choose an alternative gift within the same genre of the original wish (e.g. toys, athletic wear, electronics).
 If you still find that you are unable to fulfill the wish, please contact us by phone: 408-946-3111.
 We appreciate the time you take to fulfill each wish.

 Why do I need to include a toothbrush with my gift?